 This workshop will explore the impact of trauma on abuse survivors and their intimate relationships.
 We will look at common reactions to trauma and will explore some tools for partners to use in responding to these reactions.
 Partners will have the opportunity to share and receive support around their experiences.
 We will also develop an understanding of the impacts on the relationship, including intimacy and sexual concerns.

 This workshop is for individuals whose partners are survivors of abuse.
+This workshop is for personal growth, is open to all, and does not earn professional CEUs.
+Therapists are welcome if they will be addressing their own issues.
 People of all genders and sexual orientations are welcome.

 - Light refreshments will be available